What Courses and Programs Does WellesleyPlus Include?

-Students choosing to accept the invitation to participate in WellesleyPlus will be pre-registered for one of two designated First Year Seminars in the fall semester: POL111 Freedom of Speech with Professor Tom Burke and SOC 137 Reading Sociology: Using Literature as a Sociological Window with Professor Peggy Levitt.
-You can see the detailed course descriptions in the First Year Seminar listings here.
-Both of these seminars will help you work with both quantitative and qualitative materials in innovative ways.
+Students choosing to accept the invitation to participate in WellesleyPlus will be pre-registered for one of two designated First Year Seminars in the fall semester: PHIL 111 Right and Wrong: Ethics in Action with Professor Corinne Gartner and SOC 137 Reading Sociology: What Literature and Media Teach Us About Social Life with Professor Peggy Levitt.
+Both of these seminars will help you learn to work in interdisciplinary ways with a range of materials, important skills for college students.
 Both are excellent introductions to College.
+Each course earns one unit of Wellesley credit (the same as most other Wellesley courses), and each meets a distribution requirement.
 (As you consider these options, see the schedule information here.)

-2. A Supportive Advising Team
+3. A Supportive Advising Team

 At Wellesley, we believe that establishing a relationship in the first year with at least one faculty member is critical to success in college.
 Mentoring relationships provide support to students as they build on their existing academic strengths, set new goals, and develop new strategies.
-Students in WellesleyPlus also will work closely during their first year with a designated advising team including connecting with one of four faculty advisors, two First Year Mentors, an Academic Peer Tutor, the Director of the Writing Program, and with the Dean of First-Year Students and the Director of Advising as Student Life Advisors.
+Students in WellesleyPlus also will work closely during their first year with a designated advising team including connecting with one of four faculty advisors, two First Year Mentors, an Academic Peer Tutor, the Director of the Pforzheimer Learning and Teaching Center, and with the Dean of First-Year Students.
 Regular meetings with these advisors will assist students in making a successful transition into Wellesley and in connecting to campus resources easily and effectively.
 These advising meetings will also provide the basis for strong mentoring relationships to develop, particularly with the faculty advisors.

-POL 111 meets Mondays and Thursdays, 2:50-4:00 pm.
+PHIL 111 meets Mondays and Thursdays, 1:30-2:40 pm in the fall.

-SOC 137 meets Mondays and Thursdays, 8:30-9:40 am.
+SOC 137 meets Mondays and Thursdays, 8:30-9:40 am in the fall.